vhive-serverless/vHive/docs/profiling.md

 average counters are saved in the `profile.csv`.

 For stable and accurate measurements, there are two ways of binding VMs.
-If all VMs are running the same image, only one VM needs to be measured to get rid of potential noises from global measurement.
+If all VMs are running the same image, only one VM needs to be measured to get rid of potential noises from the global measurement.
 User can set profile CPU ID and the tool allocates only one VM to the physical core of the CPU.
 Then, the profiler collects counters from the core.

-While the vHive is running, Other processes may interfere the framework.
-Therefore, all VMs can be bind to a socket.
-If both profile CPU ID and bind socket are set, the CPU ID must be in the socket.
+While the tool is running, one may want to bind the VMs to a single socket to exclude the interference of the processes that are running on the same CPU, e.g., the loader functionality.
+If both parameters, `-profileCPUID` and `-bindSocket`, are defined, the former should point to a core in the same socket.

 ## Runtime Arguments
 ```